-On May 12 and 13, 2021, the CDBG Board met in a public meeting to review applications for funding, and to listen to agencies document need in the community.
-On June 9, 2021, the CDBG Board met in a public meeting to approve the draft allocation for 2022 CDBG funds.
-On May 20, 2021, the HOME Board met in a public meeting to hear public comments and approve a draft allocation for the 2022 HOME funds.
-The Boards held a public comment period for 30 days for the draft 2022 allocation and AAP (June 15-July 14, 2021) and held a public hearing on July 12, 2021, but no public comments were received.
+On May 11 and 12, 2022, the CDBG Board met in public meetings to review applications for funding, and to listen to agencies document need in the community.
+On June 8, 2022, the CDBG Board met in a public meeting to approve the draft allocation for 2023 CDBG funds.
+On May 19, 2022, the HOME Board met in a public meeting to hear public comments and approve a draft allocation for the 2023 HOME funds.
+The Boards held a public comment period for 30 days for the draft 2023 allocation and AAP (June 16-July 15, 2022) and held a public hearing on July 7, 2022, but no public comments were received.

-Waukesha County was notified by HUD of its official HOME and CDBG award amounts for 2022 on May 13, 2022.
-Waukesha County updated its Annual Plan and allocations with the actual award amounts at its CDBG meeting on May 25, 2022, and at its HOME Board meeting on May 19, 2022.

-Waukesha County held a 30-day public comment period (June 2-July 1, 2022) to obtain public comments on the revised 2022 Annual Action Plan.
+Waukesha County was notified by HUD of its official HOME and CDBG award amounts for 2023 on February 27, 2023.
+Waukesha County updated it's allocation and AAP and held a 30-day public comment period (March 14-April 12, 2023) to obtain public comments on the revised 2022 Annual Action Plan.
 The public comment period and public hearing date were posted on the community development website and published in the local paper.
-The public hearing was held June 20, 2022.
+The public hearing was held April 6, 2023.
 No public comments were received.
+The updated 2023 Annual Action Plan with the actual award amounts was approved at the CDBG meeting on March 8, 2023, and at the HOME Board meeting on April 19, 2023.